namin-an/namin-an.github.io/_pages/about.md

 Creative.
 Dilligent.
 Motivated.
 Open-Minded.
 Resourceful.

 These are the attributes that I keep in mind in order to become a successful AI researcher.
-I believe that AI would make the world a cost-efficient place, assisting humans to perform various tasks like simulating visual prosthetic devices for visually impaired people.
-This is the very first research topic that I have encountered while working at <a href='https://imvisionlab.com/'>Im Lab</a> with supportive advisor <a href='https://scholar.google.com/citations?user=jidhBw0AAAAJ&hl=en'>Maesoon Im</a> during the KIST internship.
+I believe that AI can assist humans to perform various tasks like simulating visual prosthetic devices for visually impaired people.
+This is my first research topic while working at <a href='https://imvisionlab.com/'>Im Lab</a> with supportive advisor <a href='https://scholar.google.com/citations?user=jidhBw0AAAAJ&hl=en'>Maesoon Im</a> as a student intern.

 Since March 2023, I became a full-time graduate student at <a href='https://xfact.net/'>XFact Lab</a> adviced by encouraging <a href='https://scholar.google.com/citations?user=hao9RrgAAAAJ&hl=en&oi=ao'>James Thorne</a>.
-Here are several research topics that I am interested in nowadays:

-- Ambiguity, Uncertainty, and Disagreements
-- Multimodal Learning
-- Parameter-Efficient Transformer
-- Sentence Embeddings
-- Explaianble AI
+I am interested in exploring and explaining to what extent humans and AI models align in domains like uncertinaty and multimodal.